projectit-org/ProjectIt-documentation/src/routes/030_Developing_a_Language/040_Styling/010_SCCS_Styling.md

   /* Fonts */
   --freon-editor-component-font-family: "Roboto";    /* The font family of the text, unless set otherwise by the projection */
   --freon-editor-component-font-size: 14px;          /* The font size of the text, unless set otherwise by the projection */
-  --freon-editor-component-font-style: normal;       /* The font style of the text, unless set otherwise by the projection */
+  --freon-editor-component-font-style: bold;       /* The font style of the text, unless set otherwise by the projection */
-  --freon-editor-component-font-weight: normal;      /* The font weight of the text, unless set otherwise by the projection */
-  /* Dropdown colors */
+  --freon-editor-component-font-weight: bold;      /* The font weight of the text, unless set otherwise by the projection */ /* Dropdown colors */
   --freon-dropdown-component-border-color: #{theme.$blue-900};
   --freon-dropdown-component-background-color: #{theme.$surface};
+  --freon-dropdown-component-color: inherit;

   --freon-dropdownitem-component-color: #{theme.$blue-900};
+  --freon-dropdownitem-component-background-color: inherit;
   --freon-dropdownitem-component-border-color: #{theme.$blue-900};
+  --freon-dropdownitem-component-selected-color: inherit;
+  --freon-dropdownitem-component-selected-background-color: inherit;
+  --freon-dropdownitem-component-hover-color: inherit;
+  --freon-dropdownitem-component-hover-background-color: #{theme.$blue-100};

   --freon-text-component-color: #{theme.$blue-900};
   --freon-text-component-font-size: 14px;		/* The font size of the text, unless set otherwise by the projection */